eirikt/default-webapp-heroku/README.md

    ```
    grunt
    ```
-   (This task may be somewhat Windows-specific ...)
+   (This task has a somewhat Windows-specific implementation ...)

 ## Develop
-1. Open a couple of terminals (in Windows; Run as Administrator).
+1. Open a couple of terminals

 1. Start the server-side code monitoring (blocking command)
    ```